gthmb/apod-image/README.md

 If you want to use a custom information overlay, you can set the `custom-info` attribute on your instance.
 The markup you want to show for the overlay should be passed into the `info` slot.
 Please see the [demo page](https://www.webcomponents.org/element/gthmb/apod-image/demo/demo/index.html) for an example.

-While most of the APOD images are actually images, sometimes NASA shares a YouTube video instead.
-In this case, the `apod-image` will render a YouTube player when the `apod-request` returns a video instead of an image.
+While most of the APOD images are actually images, sometimes NASA shares a video instead.
+In this case, the `apod-image` will render a the video URL in an Frame.
+The info overlay is still available in for video assets.

 Live Example (needs valid API Key to render):
 <!--